jellyfin/jellyfin.org/docs/general/server/media/movies.md

 :::caution ISO Files and other Disc Images

 While Jellyfin _should_ work with .iso files and other images, it is **explicitly** unsupported.
 It is recommended those be extracted to bdmv folders or remuxed to .mkv video files.
+Regardless of the source format, menus are not support and only the main titles will be played.

 :::